pivotal/docs-platform-automation/docs/inputs-outputs.md

     This file cannot be manually created.
 It is a file that must be generated via the export function of Ops Manager.

 ### stemcell
-This `stemcell` input requires the stemcell tarball (`.tgz`) as downloaded from Pivnet.
+This `stemcell` input requires the stemcell tarball (`.tgz`) as downloaded from Tanzu Network.
 It must be in the original filename as that is used by Ops Manager to parse metadata.
 The filename could look like `bosh-stemcell-3541.48-vsphere-esxi-ubuntu-trusty-go_agent.tgz`.

 !!! warning
     This file cannot be manually created.
-It is a file that must retrieved from Pivnet.
+It is a file that must retrieved from Tanzu Network.

 Here's an example of how to pull the vSphere stemcell using the [download-product][download-product] task.